kylead10/beyond-politics/README.md

-This is a single page website for Beyond Politics program.
+This is a single page website for Beyond Politics program. its utilizes styled-component for styling and react icon